hedgedoc/hedgedoc/docs/content/dev/documentation.md

 the [hedgedoc/hedgedoc repo](https://github.com/hedgedoc/hedgedoc).
 These files are just normal markdown files with nothing special about them.

 The configuration for mkdocs lies in the `docs` folder in a file called `mkdocs.yml`.
-With that file the theme and menu

-- amoung others - can be configured.
+With that file the theme and menu - among others - can be configured.
-  **Please note:** Any new files need to be linked to by other files or put in the navigation or the files will be very hard to find on the documentation website.
+  **Please note:** Any new files need to be linked to by other files or put in the navigation, otherwise the files will be very hard to find on the documentation website.

 ## Building